Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ?
 Dir("D:\Documents\*.*")

-If D:\Documents\ folder doesn't have any files in it then the above command will return an empty string.
+If D:\Documents\folder doesn't have files, then the above command will return an empty string.
 If you go further and execute the Dir command again, then it will end up with an error message.

 I have written a small function for you to list all the files in a folder in the Debug Window.